Greentube/localize-router/README.md

 > An implementation of routes localization for Angular.

 Based on and extension of [ngx-translate](https://github.com/ngx-translate/core).
-Demo project can be found [here](https://github.com/meeroslav/localize-router-example) or under sub folder `demo/cli`.
+Demo project can be found [here](https://github.com/Greentube/localize-router/tree/1xx/demo/cli) and [here](https://github.com/Greentube/localize-router/tree/1xx/demo/outlet).

-> This documentation is for version 1.x.x which requires Angular 4+.
+> This documentation is for version 1.x.x which requires Angular v4+ or 5+.
 If you are migrating from the older version follow [migration guide](https://github.com/Greentube/localize-router/blob/master/MIGRATION_GUIDE.md) to upgrade to latest version.
+If you are looking for version for Angular 6+ please go to [https://github.com/meeroslav/localize-router](https://github.com/meeroslav/localize-router)

 # Table of contents:
 - [Installation](#installation)